jupyter-governance/ec-team-compass/docs/reports/communitybuilding/minutes_2024.md

 # Jupyter Community Building Working Group 2024 Meeting Minutes

+## 15 August 2024
+* Reviewed Community Report and made a plan for next meeting.
+We’re in the final proofreading stage.

+## 7 August 2024
+Canceled due to lack of availability of 2 out of 3 team members.

 ## 1 August 2024
 * Updated Leadership Directory: https://github.com/jupyter/governance/pull/234 , opened issue on Team Compass to request review
 * Reviewed changes to the executive summary of the Community Census Report